yai333/TomcatWebAppElasticBeanstalk/README.md

 # cloudformation-elastic-beanstalk-samples

-This repo contains a collection of AWS CloudFormation templates intended to help you deploy Java Tomcat `.war` on Elastic Beanstalk and integrate with Amazon EFS for persistange storage.
+This repo contains CloudFormation templates intended to help you deploy Java Tomcat `.war` on Elastic Beanstalk and integrate with Amazon EFS as persistange storage.

 ### Elasticbeanstalk